GCUGreyArea/python-parser/README.md

    will be mapped to the `label` supplied IF IT EXISTS IN THE MESSAGE.
 Otherwise it will be ignored, but it will not prevednt the messate from matching a rule if one exists.
-3. If any pattern fails, the whole rule will fail.
+3. If any sub pattern fails, the entire chain of patterns fails.
+  1. The parser will try to find another match.
+  2. If no new match can be found, the parsing actin fails

 For more details about the parser please checkout the [parser design document](docs/design.md).